 - Swap regular light bulbs for LED bulbs.
 Energy-efficient LED light bulbs will utilize less electricity and will also make your home more environmentally friendly.

 - Compost.
 A compost bin will not only help you get rid of leftovers, it’ll also give you a free fertilizer that you can use on your plants.
 Stick a garbage can under the sink to make it handy to use.

 - Decorate your house with plants.
 Potted plants are more effective for indoor air cleaning.
 Oh, and they look nice, too.

 - Use homemade natural cleaning products.
 Natural cleaning ingredients are just as effective as the regular ones.
 But they don’t contain any harmful chemicals that are bad for the environment and your health.

 - Cut down on meat.
 Meat has a surprisingly negative impact on the environment.
 The livestock sector produces 65% of human-related nitrous oxide, which adds up to 9% of all CO2 produced by people.
 Eat meatless meals more often to make a positive impact on the planet.

-- Reach for a kitchen towel - not a paper towel.
+- Reach for a kitchen towel instead of paper towels, or use reusable paper towels.
 I’m guilty of this.
 In my mind, it’s so much easier to just grab a paper towel than wipe my hands on a kitchen towel.
 However, kitchen towels are easy to wash, reusable and cut down on the number of trees killed that would otherwise filter CO2 from the atmosphere.